When Opportunity Narrows

 When those programs disappear, the pipeline breaks.

-In one city where we have operated successfully in the past, two university partners eliminated support structures that had previously helped us reach students.
+In one state where we have operated successfully in the past, two university partners eliminated support structures that had previously helped us reach students.
 The impact was immediate.
 In 2026, we were able to fill only 2 of 10 available internship positions.
 Not because the need disappeared, and not because the students were not there, but because we no longer had an effective way to reach them.

 That is the quiet consequence of this moment.
 Opportunity does not just shrink.
 It becomes harder to access, especially for those who already face barriers.